 Some of the links below are affiliate links.
 This means that if you click and make a purchase, I may receive a commission at no additional cost to you.
 Also, I may earn revenue for traffic.
 This allows me to build free and helpful content.
 Thanks for your support!
 See the Disclaimer here.

-Fitness bands, not only track calories burned, steps, fitness progress, etc., but also can measure your blood pressure (BP) which is the pressure of the blood in the arteries, related to the rate of your heartbeat and the elasticity of your arteries.
-Wearing a smart bracelet with a BP monitor is important to detect heart problems and get a clear picture of your heart health.
+Fitness watches, not only track calories burned, steps, fitness progress, etc., but also can measure blood pressure (BP) which is the pressure of the blood in the arteries, related to the rate of your heartbeat and the elasticity of your arteries.
+Wearing one with a BP monitor is important to detect heart problems and get a clear picture of your heart health.

 The American Heart Association, recommends anyone with high blood pressure to monitor his or her blood pressure at home.
-It can be measured using a sphygmomanometer which is used at the doctor’s office, a home heart pressure monitor, or a smart bracelet with a blood pressure monitor.
-So how does a smart bracelet measure blood pressure?
+It can be measured using a sphygmomanometer which is used at the doctor’s office or a home blood pressure monitor.
+However, if you prefer to use a fitness watch with a BP monitor you are in the right place.
+So how do they measure blood pressure?

 Many fitness trackers take oscillometric readings in the morning and evening.
 This automatic blood pressure measurement consists of an electronic pressure sensor that calculates estimates of systolic and diastolic pressures.
 Other fitness trackers with blood pressure monitors use a PPG or photoplethysmogram.